Hydrobore/GroundwaterAPI/README.md

 Concatenation_of_CSV_outputs.ipynb: Script to concatenate the outputs of the two previous scripts into a single dataset.

+Plotting_data_from_outputs.ipynb: Script to plot the concatenated output data as a timeseries.

 Sample_data_dipped_example_output.csv: Example output from WISKI_API_Code_for_Dipped.ipynb

 Sample_data_logged_example_output.csv: Example output from WISKI_API_Code_for_Logged.ipynb

+ConcatCSVdata_example.csv: Example output from Concatenation_of_CSV_outputs.ipynb

+Example_plot_output.png: Example plot output from Plotting_data_from_outputs.ipynb

 Scripts